-Simone Biles Wins Another World Championship Medal
+Simone Biles Wins Fifth All-Around World Championship Medal

 Editor's Note: Earlier, we mistakenly reported that Simone Biles had set a new record for most world championship medals.
 She is one medal away from tying the record.